 The Serpent Trail is a 64 mile (103 km) long-distance off-road route in Surrey, West Sussex and Hampshire.
-The trail highlights the landscape of the greensand hills and their wildlife, history and conservation.
+It’s a beautiful long distance footpath through greensand hills, lowland heath, woodland and river meanders.
+Worldwide some of these habitats are rarer than rainforest.
 Follow the Serpent Trail waymarker discs to explore some of the most breathtaking countryside in the south-east of England.

 The name of the trail reflects the serpentine shape of the route.
-Starting with the serpent’s tongue in Haslemere High Street in Surrey, the route leads to the serpent’s head at Black Down in West Sussex and from there the body turns west, east, then west again along the greensand ridges.
-The trail snakes by Liphook, Milland, Fernhurst, Petworth, Fittleworth, Duncton, Heyshott, Midhurst, Stedham and Nyewood before finally reaching the tail at Petersfield in Hampshire.
+It starts with the serpent’s tongue in Haslemere High Street in Surrey.
+Then the route leads to the serpent’s head at Black Down in West Sussex.
+From there the body turns west, east, then west again along the greensand ridges.
+The trail snakes through Liphook, Petworth, Heyshott, Midhurst and Nyewood before finally reaching the tail at Petersfield in Hampshire.
 Public rights of way, private permissive routes and a few quiet roads link much of the Access land in this area.